gifarz/starwarsfilm/README.md

 ## This is the step by step I make this website

-* I used ReactJS with Material Design Lite (react-mdl) to build the website of Starwars Movies and Characters.
-There are 3 type of method I use : /
+I used ReactJS with Material Design Lite (react-mdl) to build the website of Starwars Movies and Characters.
+There are 3 type of method I use :

-    Navigation
+    * Navigation Bar
-    Header
+    * Header
-    Card List
+    * Card List